 What other tools do you need for making cocktails?

 A muddler – if you’re into juleps, mojitos or even an old-fashioned, a muddler is darned useful.
-If you don’t drink cocktails that need muddling very often, you can get away with using the blunt end of a spoon, but a muddler does its job really well.
+If you don’t drink cocktails that need muddling very often, you can get away with using the blunt end of a wooden spoon or the flat end of a honey dauber, but a muddler does its job really well.
 It’s useful for bruising herbs, too.

 A julep strainer – for straining as you pour into a glass or julep cup.